OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **2.1** If the user uses a XING service application which can also be used by users without a user profile that is visible on the social network, a user account will be created for said user if they do not already have one.
 Thereby, the agreement to use XING is entered into by the user and XING.
 A user account is a user profile that is not initially visible on the social network.
 To start with, the user can only use its user account with XING service applications that can also be used without a user profile that is visible on the social network.
 If the user would like to use XING service applications that require a user profile that is visible on the social network, the user must first allow its user profile to be visible on the social network.

 **2.2** The option to use applications offered on the XING Websites does not constitute an offer, but merely an invitation to issue an offer.
 By completing the booking process, the user consents to enter into the agreement to use the corresponding XING application.
 XING in turn accepts the user’s consent by rendering the corresponding services.
 The agreement takes effect upon the aforementioned acceptance by XING.
 XING is not obliged to enter into the agreement.
-By using paid services, the user accepts the related payment obligation and, depending on the choice of payment method, the special provisions as laid out in Section 6.6 (“Special provisions regarding the payment methods offered by XING”) by clicking on the confirmation button which is displayed in such cases.
+By using paid services, the user accepts the related payment obligation by clicking on the confirmation button which is displayed in such cases.

 **2.3** The user warrants and represents that all of the data they provide is accurate and complete.
 The user is obliged to ensure that the data for all of the applications they use is accurate and complete for the entire duration of the agreement.
 In the event that the XING customer service team makes any manual changes to the user’s data on the user’s behalf, XING reserves the right to bill the user for any costs they incur in connection with said changes, insofar as the user is responsible for the event that triggers these costs.